-NoHo, which stands for “North of Houston,” is a small but busy neighborhood that has stunning architecture, trendy shops, and chic restaurants.
+NoHo, which stands for “North of Houston,” is a small but busy neighborhood that has stunning architecture, trendy shops, and chic restaurants right North of SoHo.
 In the late 1800s, NoHo was mostly a manufacturing district.
 But by the 1950s, most of the manufacturers had moved to other parts of the city, and they began renting their spaces to artists and theater groups.
 Today, many artists live in NoHo’s large lofts, and there are still many performing art spaces in the neighborhood.
 NoHo may only be six blocks wide, but every one of those blocks is filled with unique attractions that make this neighborhood one of the most sought after in Downtown Manhattan.

 The NoHo neighborhood is famous for its eclectic arts scene.
 You can see evidence of this arts scene in the neighborhood’s public sculptures, like the silver Astor Place Cube on the corner of Astor Place.
 If you want to see a rotating display of colorful murals from top artists, head to the corner of Bowery and Houston Street.
 The art gallery The Hole curates these murals, and they’re always worth seeing.
 You can also stop into The Hole itself to see thought-provoking works from contemporary artists.